jfrog/artifactory-user-plugins/deploy/remoteDownload/README.md

 }
 ```

-repo - The repository to which the file will be deployed
+repo - The repository to which the file will be deployed <br>
-path - The deployment path within the repository
+path - The deployment path within the repository <br>
-url - The remote file URL
+url - The remote file URL <br>
-username - Username for basic authentication for the remote endpoint (Optinal)
+username - Username for basic authentication for the remote endpoint (Optinal) <br>
 password - Password for basic authentication for the remote endpoint (Optinal)